-17 See J. Bower and D. Beeman, The Book of GENESIS: Exploring Realistic Neural Models with the GEneral NEural SImulation System (Berlin: Springer Verlag, 1998) for a review of such models.
+17 See James M. Bower and David Beeman, The Book of GENESIS: Exploring Realistic Neural Models with the GEneral NEural SImulation System (Berlin: Springer, 1998) for a review of such models.

-18 As demonstrated by F. Rieke, D. Warland, R. de Ruyter van Steveninick, and W. Bialek Spikes: Exploring the Neural Code (Cambridge: MIT Press, 1997), pp. 76-87.
+18 As demonstrated by Fred Rieke et al., Spikes: Exploring the Neural Code (Cambridge: MIT, 1997), pp. 76-87.